PSLmodels/OG-USA/docs/book/content/contributing/contributor_guide.md

 3. Tell Git to remember your GitHub password by following steps 1-4 on [password setup](https://help.github.com/articles/caching-your-github-password-in-git/).

-4. Sign in to GitHub and create your own [remote](https://help.github.com/articles/github-glossary/#remote) [repository](https://help.github.com/articles/github-glossary/#repository) (repo) of `OG-USA` by clicking [Fork](https://help.github.com/articles/github-glossary/#fork) in the upper right corner of the [OG-USA GitHub page](https://github.com/PSLmodels/OG-USA).
+4. Sign in to GitHub and create your own [remote](https://help.github.com/articles/github-glossary/#remote) [repository](https://help.github.com/articles/github-glossary/#repository) (repo) of `OG-USA` by clicking [Fork](https://help.github.com/articles/github-glossary/#fork) in the upper right corner of the [OG-USA GitHub repository page](https://github.com/PSLmodels/OG-USA).
 Select your username when asked "Where should we fork this repository?"

 5. From your command line, navigate to the directory on your computer where you would like your local repo to live.